-The Rule of 72 is a great way to estimate how your investment will grow over time, but the formula only works for investments that compound annually.
+The Rule of 72 is a great way to estimate how your investment can double over time, but the formula only works for investments that compound annually.
 However, your investment can compound quarterly as well as semi-annually.
 The higher the number of compounding periods, the greater the amount of compound interest.

 The difference between the Rule of 72, the Rule of 70 and the Rule of 69.3

 The Rule of 72 is focused on compounding interest that compounds annually, but if you want to determine a daily or continuous compounding interest example, you’ll get more accurate results by using 69.3 instead of 72.
 Here’s how it works.